Marketing & Communications Officer

 A Winchester resident fed back on the Johnson & Johnson 7 minute app.
 This app aims to help people make the most of every minute.
-The workouts use your own body weight, a wall and a chair to create fun and effective exercises that can be done anytime, anywhere without any equipment.
+The workouts use your own body weight, a wall and a chair to create fun and effective exercises.
+These can be done anytime, anywhere without any equipment.
 The app has a personal trainer, video demonstrations and workouts that can be customised to your needs.
 Before using the app our Tech Explorer was somewhat active.
-She was walking for most of her journeys and doing one yoga class a week but described her job as fairly sedentary.
+She was walking for most of her journeys and doing one yoga class a week.
+However, she described her job as fairly sedentary.

 Alex from Southampton had a go with the Nike training app.
 This app offers a full body workout that you can do anywhere.
 The Nike Training Club app has a varied selection of workouts from body weight to gym exercises.
 You can even tailor your plan to the equipment that you have.
 A range of short workouts is available that you can do during your breaks.
 Alex said that he was quite active before using the app.
-He would try to at least do a 10-minute workout each day, whilst also playing football once a week.
+He would try to at least do a 10-minute workout each day.
+Also playing football once a week.
 He also cycled to work but mentioned that he hasn’t done this since before Christmas.
-Alex works in IT at the NHS but walks around the hospital a lot for meetings, so he usually gets up to his ‘step count’ (10,000 steps a day).
+Alex works in IT at the NHS but walks around the hospital a lot for meetings.
+Therefore he usually gets up to his ‘step count’ (10,000 steps a day).

 For physical activity to be effective your heart rate should be increased and breathing should become faster.
 As an adult, the recommended amount of physical activity is 150 minutes of moderate exercise or 75 minutes of vigorous intensity.
 Our Winchester resident was reaching 30 minutes per week and Alex was doing 30-60 minutes a week.
 Both of the Tech Explorers had different reasons for taking part.

-The Tech Explorers both had similar reasons for choosing their selected apps; they were both motivated by short workouts that would fit into their daily routine.
+The Tech Explorers both had similar reasons for choosing their selected apps.
+They were both motivated by short workouts that would fit into their daily routine.
 The apps don’t cost anything, which was an added bonus.
 Alex added that he really enjoys exercise but there are some days where he feels like it is difficult to fit in.
 The Workplace Challenge helped to push him to do more regular exercise e.g. cycling to work and challenging himself to keep going.
-Once Workplace Challenge was over he was determined to do more to improve his physical and mental well being, but mentioned that it was hard to keep going without the interaction through technology.
+Once Workplace Challenge was over he was determined to do more to improve his physical and mental well being.
+But, he did mention that it was hard to keep going without the interaction through technology.

 The Tech Explorers both used the app for three weeks.
 The Winchester resident suggested that it would be good if the Johnson and Johnson app included the smart workouts in the progress report.
-Alex suggested that for the Nike Training app it would be useful to have it’s own step count/health monitoring app, as he currently uses 2 or 3 different apps all recording stats.
+Alex suggested that for the Nike Training app it would be useful to have it’s own step count/health monitoring app.
+He currently uses 2 or 3 different apps all recording stats.